The Practitioner Training for the Map of Meaning

 Journey to Certification

-Once you have built up a solid portfolio of working with the Map, you can apply for certification.
+Once you have built a solid portfolio of working with the Map, you can apply for certification.
 We will welcome you to the community of Certified Practitioners after submission of your portfolio and when you have passed a professional assessment conversation with the Board of Map of Meaning International.
-Certification must be applied for within 12 months of completing the formal training if you wish to have the cost included in the training fee.
+Certification must be applied for within 12 months of completing the Practitioner Training if you wish to have the cost included in the training fee.

 Benefits of Becoming a Certified Practitioner